SPA’s COVID-19 POLICIES

 2) Patients being seen in person will wait in their cars outside our offices, and providers will contact them when it is time for them to enter the office for their appointments.
 The waiting areas in our offices will be temporarily closed.

 3) Both providers and patients need to be wearing masks.
 SPA is unfortunately not able to provide a mask for you, so please bring and wear your own if you will see a provider in person in one of our offices.

 4) Providers will wash their hands and wipe down common surfaces, such as door handles, tables, etc., between appointments.

-According to Washington’s phased approach, our state will remain in phase 1 until at least May 31st.
+According to Washington’s phased approach, our county has been approved for phase 2.
 In phase 2, Stay Home Stay Healthy remains in place, so SPA’s policy remains applicable.
 Once Washington state enters phase 3, while Stay Home Stay Healthy remains in place, larger gatherings are permitted (5-50 people).
 This may be an appropriate time for providers to transition patients from teletherapy to in-person therapy, although wearing masks may still be required ethically and legally.
 We will continue to provide updates as we move through these phases, or as any of the policies and procedures change.